ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 meat is injurious, if used much.

 CUARCOAL AND SALT FOR IIoCS.
 One of
-the best articles that can.be given t
+the best articles that can.be given to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ncu:batch_ncu_black_ver02:data:sn84026561:00415667814:1856100801:0355/pct:5.578512,62.598463,25.232438,20.252444/!600,600/0/default.jpg"/>
 </td>